How to Answer: What Are Your Weaknesses? (with 3 Weaknesses Job Interview Examples)

 Their answers might surprise you, and if you remain open to constructive feedback, this could be incredibly beneficial in your interview preparation.

-While honesty is important, there are levels of honesty to consider here: “I cheated on my partner in college, and then the next person I dated cheated on me, so I learned a great deal from that big dose of karma.”
+While honesty is important, there are levels of openness to consider here: “I cheated on my partner in college, and then the next person I dated cheated on me, so I learned a great deal from that big dose of karma.”
 Save that one for happy hour with friends.

 Step 2: Make It Succinct

-Once you have determined the weakness you plan to address, consider how you can discuss it both thoroughly and succinctly.
+Once you have determined the weakness you plan to address, consider how to discuss it thoroughly and succinctly.
+You want to demonstrate the following**:**

 It is okay if you go “off script” a bit as long as you work your way back to the positive outcome (how you overcame that weakness).